5 Tips to Simplify Your Web Design

 It’s easy to get carried away with colors.
 Why settle on 2 or 3 colors when you can have 12 or 13?
 But in order to simplify your website design visually, you need to limit your color scheme.
 When in doubt, use fewer colors.
 It’ll vary based on your design of course, but try sticking with no more than 2 or 3 colors to start off.
 If you need more subtlety and texture to your visual design, use shades of the same color – light blue for the background and darker blue for header and menu items.

-I’m as guilty as anyone with getting wild with colors in the past.
+I’m as guilty as anyone of getting wild with colors in the past.
 I’ll add this color, then another, and another – and before I know it, it looks like a rainbow diarrhea all over my website.
 You can have your website constructively simplified, but if the colors distract the eyes when you look at it rather than complimenting the content, then all that effort was for naught.
 So use fewer colors with your website design instead.

 Having trouble choosing a color to start with?
 Before & After magazine has a useful free e-book on how to find the perfect color here.
 Need help with picking a color scheme?
 Try out this handy color scheme generator.